Ihsaan-f/google-meeter/README.md

 ### main_google_meeter.py-
 - This is the main file,You have to run this in order to run the full 3 files.
-- You can change the time settings according to your wish.

 ### google_meeter_back_end.py
 - This is the backend of the programme